natefinch/sh/README.md

     import "github.com/natefinch/sh"

 Package sh is intended to make working with shell commands more shell-like.
-This package is basically just syntactic sugar wrapped around os/exec, but it can make your code a lot easier to read when you have a simple shell-like line rather than a huge mess of pipes and commands.
+This package is basically just syntactic sugar wrapped around labix.org/v2/pipe, which in turn just wraps os/exec, but it can make your code a lot easier to read when you have a simple shell-like line rather than a huge mess of pipes and commands and conversions etc.

-	echo := sh.Cmd("echo")
+	// create functions that runs the echo, grep, and wc shell commands echo := sh.Cmd("echo")

-	fmt.Print(echo("Hi there!"))
+	grep := sh.Cmd("grep")
-	// output:
+	wc := sh.Cmd("wc")

-	// Hi there!
+	// run echo, pipe the output through grep and then through wc

-	grep := sh.Cmd("grep", "-o")
+	// effectively the same as
-	wc := sh.Cmd("wc", "-w")
+	// $ echo Hi there! | grep -o Hi | wc -w

-	fmt.Print(sh.Pipe(echo("Hi there!"), grep("Hi"), wc()))
+	fmt.Print(sh.Pipe(echo("Hi there!"), grep("-o", "Hi"), wc("-w")))

 	// output:
 	// 1